Robert Hawley

-Robert Hawley (1729–1799), Captain, raised provisions for the Continental soldiers and fought in the American Revolutionary War.
+Robert Hawley (1729–1799), Captain, raised provisions for the Continental Army soldiers and fought in the American Revolutionary War.

 Biography

 Captain Robert Hawley was born June 5, 1726, in North Stratford, now Trumbull, Connecticut, in New England.
 He was the son of John Hawley, Esquire and Sarah Walker, the grandson of Captain John Hawley and great grandson of Joseph Hawley (Captain), the first of the name in America.
 On March 15, 1750, Hawley married Anna Beach, daughter of Lt.
 Josiah Beach and Patience Nichols, and raised nine children.
 The family lived in the house built by Robert's great uncle Ephraim Hawley on Nichols Avenue Route 108 at the south end of the village of Nichols Farms on land that had been in the Hawley family since 1670.
 Hawley gifted the house to his son Eliakim in January 1787 when he married his cousin Sally Sara Hawley.
 Captain Robert Hawley died in 1799.